maggierosa/maggierosa.github.io/README.md

 - **Honors for Master's Thesis** titled *“Structural modelling of the SARS-CoV-2 RNA-dependent RNA-polymerase (RdRp) enzyme, an essential protein for viral replication”* under Prof. Shozeb Haider's mentorship and issued by University College London (Dec.
 2020)
 - **Honors for Master’s Degree** issued by University College London (Dec.
 2020)
 - **Honors for Biochemistry Degree** issued by Queen Mary University of London (Jul.
 2019)
-- **President’s Education Award issued by President Barack Obama** for recognition of *outstanding academic excellence*.
-(Jul.
-2016)
-- **Oxford Chemistry Award** issued by Oxford University during summer course.
-(Jul.
-2016)
-- **International Understanding Award** awarded to student *"who is a good representative of their own country, with a positive attitude toward the life and culture of others, able to converse in at least two languages, a contributing force in the life of school, with the ability to bring differing people together into a sense of community, thus furthering the cause of international understanding"* issued by ECIS.
-Jul.
-2016)
-- **Valedictorian of 2016 Class** (Jul.
-2016)
-- **National Honor Society** member of the Vasco da Gama Chapter, where *membership is based on scholarship, leadership, service and character"*.
-(Jul.
-2016)

 ## Presentations ##